Coachella: Art

 In addition to hosting live music, Coachella is a showcase for visual arts, including installation art and sculpture.
 Many of the pieces are interactive, providing a visual treat for attendees.
 Throughout the years, the art has grown in scale and outrageousness.
 Paul Clemente, Coachella's art director since 2009, said, "I think the level of detail and finish and artistry and scale and complexity and technology, everything is constantly getting notched up, ratcheted up.
-We're obviously constantly trying to, for lack of a better word, (to) outdo ourselves and make it better for the fans."
+We're obviously constantly trying to, for lack of a better word, outdo ourselves and make it better for the fans."

 In Coachella's early years, art was mostly recycled from the previous year's Burning Man festival, due to smaller budgets.
 Between 2010 and 2015, Goldenvoice shifted its focus from renting pieces to commissioning them specifically for the festival, increasing their budget.
 Artists are given access to the grounds just 10 days before the festival, giving them a tight timeframe in which to assemble their pieces.
 Due to the high cost of re-assembly, only about half of them appear again outside of Coachella.
 Describing the festival's importance to art, Cynthia Washburn of art collective Poetic Kinetics said, "With all the exposure here, I think Coachella is becoming as attractive for artists as it is for the musicians."
 In 2013, Clemente considered about 300 art proposals, the most in the festival's history for the time.
 Poetic Kinetics has designed several giant moving art installations for past Coachella festivals, including a snail in 2013 ("Helix Poeticus"), an astronaut in 2014 ("Escape Velocity"), and a caterpillar that "metamorphosized" into a butterfly in 2015 ("Papilio Merraculous").
 The collective reprised the astronaut for the 2019 festival ("Overview Effect"), with weathering affects applied to the design.

 Some of the works have been featured at Art Basel, and involved participants from architecture schools, both local and international.
 A few of the visual artists, such as Hotshot the Robot, Robochrist Industries, the Tesla Coil (Cauac), Cyclecide, and The Do LaB, alongside avant-garde performance troupe Lucent Dossier Experience, have appeared for several consecutive years.
 Poster artist Emek has produced limited edition posters every year since 2007.